 Thank you for your letter.
 It looks like La Nina increasing slightly in 2013 peaking Jan 2014, then tendency towards El Nino all of 2014, ending Jan 2015.
 Tendency toward La Nina from Jan 2015 through to Jan 2017.
 Then toward El Nino through to the end of 2017.
 Toward La Nina from Jan 2018 to Jan 2019.

 Below are compared Precipitation, Water Quality (Chloramines) and Berg Timer for Tucson Arizona during the Summer of 2000.

-BT can forecast daily precipitation as provided on the Precipitation page.
-When BT is "0" in the above chart, precipitation was most probable in Arizona.
-Precipitation caused Chloramine levels to immediately drop after a rain.
-So BT is able to forecast water quality everywhere where water quality is affected by rainfall which includes all fresh water sources like lakes, rivers and streams.
+BT can forecast daily precipitation.
+When BT is "0" precipitation is most probable in Arizona.
+Precipitation causes Chloramine levels to immediately drop after a rain.
+So BT can forecast water quality everywhere that gets its water from fresh water lakes, rivers and streams.
 Low BT = peaking Chloramine levels.

 Snow Depth - North Hemisphere & Eurasia